MariusKuzminskas/Bootcamp_project/README.md

-# My early version of my graduation project in Kuanas Coding School BootCamp
+# My early version of my graduation project in Kaunas Coding School BootCamp

-the forther more developed version is hosted at portfolio.mcodeall.com
+the forther more developed version is hosted at [portfolio.mcodeall.com](portfolio.mcodeall.com)

+HTML, CSS, , JS, jQuery PHP

+## as a starting point I used this pack

 ### Bootstrap 4 Starter Pack (BETA 4.0.0)